-We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously.
+We also recognise the gendered nature of child-on-child abuse.
+However, all child-on-child abuse is unacceptable and will be taken seriously.

 Most cases of students hurting other students will be dealt with under our school's behaviour policy, but this Child Protection and Safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour: